stellar/stellar-protocol/drafts/draft-0003.md

 #### Rejected Response

-A Pending response will have a `400` http status code and `rejected` as the `status` value.
+A Pending response will have a `400` HTTP status code and `rejected` as the `status` value.
 It means that the transaction is not compliant and could not be revised to be made compliant.

 Parameters: